 For those who may not be familiar, here is a quick tutorial on email workflows:

-Interestingly, early stage startups had nearly identical wait times, whether they were fast-growing or not.
+Interestingly, early stage startups had nearly identical waiting times, whether they were fast-growing or not.
 But by two years, fast-growing companies were resolving customer issues twice as fast as their slower-growth companies.
-They also had shorter first reply times and requester wait times.
+They also had shorter first reply times and requester waiting times.

-If you’re an early stage startup, you should aim to keep your reply times to around three hours for non-live channels (e.g. email) and have tickets resolved within one business day (8.4 hours) by your second year of adding a support platform.
+If you’re an early stage startup, aim to keep your reply times to about three hours for non-live channels (e.g. email) and have tickets resolved within one business day (8.4 hours) by your second year of adding a support platform.

-But this doesn’t mean increasing headcount or setting ridiculously high expectations.
+But this does not mean increasing headcount or setting ridiculously high expectations.
 Efficiency improvements, such as the workflow tools described above, can help agents tackle more tickets in the same amount of time.